maytlim/doh_data/README.md

 > every 4pm of the current day.

 ### Very important: Please contact the ONE HOSPITAL COMMAND CENTER if you are looking for a hospital room / healthcare referral.
-The agents at the ONE HOSPITAL COMMAND have access to more recent data.
+The agents at the ONE HOSPITAL COMMAND CENTER have access to more recent data.
 Reach them through the ff. numbers:
 (02) 8865-0500, 0915-777-7777 and 0919-977-3333.
 Source:
 https://doh.gov.ph/press-release/ONE-HOSPITAL-COMMAND-CENTER-REPORTS-90-percent-SUCCESS-RATE <br><br>
 DOH COVID-19 toll-free hotline number: 1555

-As mentioned in the 30 March 2021 House hearing https://www.youtube.com/watch?v=BOZ25Ed0A78 (start at around the 2hr mark), other factors considered in determining a hospital's capacity to accept more patients are the availability of healthcare workers, supplies (incl. medicines, O2, ...), etc.
+As mentioned in the 30 March 2021 House hearing https://www.youtube.com/watch?v=BOZ25Ed0A78 (start at around the 2hr mark), there are other factors that influence a hospital's capacity to accept more patients: availability of healthcare workers, supplies (medicines, O2, ...), etc.